Course Recording

 (1:30:17)

-- Teacher, how can I grasp the measure in the process of pastoring family members and bring family members who do not love to learn from ignorance to knowledge, so that the person being pastored can strive instead of being perfunctory?
+- Teacher, how can we grasp the measure in the process of ministering to family members and bring family members who do not like to learn from ignorance to knowledge, so that the person being ministered to can strive rather than be perfunctory?
 If I lead him in Bible study, what aspects of self-improvement should I pay attention to?
-What aspects should I pay attention to when making plans to be more effective?
+What aspects should I pay attention to when making a plan to be more effective?
 (Bezalel)

 null